Selective Service System: 1980 to present

 The House-Senate conference committee for the National Defense Authorization Act for Fiscal Year 2017 removed the provision of the House version of the bill that would have authorized the president to order women as well as men to register with the Selective Service System, but added a new section to create a "National Commission on Military, National, and Public Service" (NCMNPS).
 This provision was enacted into law on 23 December 2016 as Subtitle F of Public Law 114–328.
 The commission was to study and make recommendations by March 2020 on the draft, draft registration, registration of women, and "the feasibility and advisability of modifying the military selective service process in order to obtain for military, national, and public service individuals with skills (such as medical, dental, and nursing skills, language skills, cyber skills, and science, technology, engineering, and mathematics (STEM) skills) for which the Nation has a critical need, without regard to age or sex".
 During 2018 and 2019, the commission held both public and closed-door meetings with members of the public and invited experts and other witnesses.

-In February 2019, a challenge to the Military Selective Service Act, which provides for the male-only draft, by the National Coalition for Men, was deemed unconstitutional by Judge Gray H. Miller in the United States District Court for the Southern District of Texas.
+In February 2019, Judge Gray H. Miller of the United States District Court for the Southern District of Texas heard a challenge to the Military Selective Service Act, which provides for the male-only draft, by the National Coalition for Men.
+Judge Miller deemed the act unconstitutional.
 Miller's opinion was based on the Supreme Court's past argument in Rostker v.
 Goldberg (1981) which had found the male-only draft constitutional because the military then did not allow women to serve.
 As the Department of Defense has since lifted most restrictions on women in the military, Miller ruled that the justifications no longer apply, and thus the act requiring only men to register would now be considered unconstitutional under the Equal Protection Clause.
 The government appealed this decision to the 5th Circuit Court of Appeals.
 Oral arguments on the appeal were heard on 3 March 2020.
 The District Court decision was reversed by the 5th Circuit Court of Appeals.
 A petition for review was declined by the U.S. Supreme Court.

 In December 2019, the bipartisan "Selective Service Repeal Act", a bill to repeal the Military Selective Service Act and abolish the Selective Service System, H.R.
 5492, was introduced in the U.S. House of Representatives by Representatives Peter DeFazio (D-OR) and Rodney Davis (R-IL).
 This bill was reintroduced in both the House (H.R.
 2509) and the Senate (S. 1139) on 14 April 2021.

-In January 2020, the Selective Service System website crashed following the US airstrike on Baghdad International Airport.
+In January 2020, the Selective Service System website crashed following the U.S. airstrike on Baghdad International Airport.
 An Internet meme about the event being the beginning of World War III began gaining in popularity very quickly, causing an influx of visitors to the Selective Service System website, which was not prepared to handle it.